SAP-archive/teched2021-DAT160/exercises/ex1/README.md

 ![Device Weather Pipeline](./images/device_weather_pipeline.png).

 It is a pipeline that creates steadily a data stream by sending URLs to the HTTP and the resulting data is finally send to the HANA DB.
 The data messages carries kind of message metadata and the actual data.
 In the metadata attributes there is variable that tells if this message is the last message that finally triggers the last operator to complete the pipeline.
 Without stopping actively a pipeline the process runs continously.

+**Please be noted,**

+that the configuration of this pipeline has not been adapted to the data sources connected with the Connection Management.
+The result of this pipeline has already been stored in the target database used in the following exercises.
+We have been told from SAP legal that getting data from public data sources in a workshop needs to be approved officially.

 ## Exercise 1.2 Create New Pipeline for Advanced Processing